 Southern Black-Eyed Peas Recipe

-Of course, good fortune isn’t the only reason to make black-eyed peas on January 1st—they’re also delicious!
-Black-eyed peas are actually beans, not peas, and when they’re cooked the classic Southern way with pork shoulder and bacon, they take on a meaty, smoky flavor.
-You can use canned or dried black-eyed peas in this recipe, but I recommend dried if you’ve got the time—the texture and flavor is a lot better than canned!
+Of course, good fortune isnโt the only reason to make black-eyed peas on January 1stโtheyโre also delicious!
+Black-eyed peas are actually beans, not peas.
+When cooked the classic Southern way with pork shoulder and bacon, the legumes take on a meaty, smokey flavor.
+You can use canned or dried black-eyed peas in this recipe, but I recommend dried if youโve got the timeโthe texture and flavor are a lot better than canned!

-The traditional way of eating black-eyed peas is with greens and piece of homemade cornbread, which makes for a simple, filling meal on a chilly winter day.
-You can also make another Southern classic called Hoppin’ John by serving your black-eyed peas over steamed rice.
+The most popular way to serve this recipe is with greens and a piece of homemade cornbread, which makes for a simple, filling meal on a chilly winter day.
+You can also make another Southern classic called Hoppinโ John by serving your black-eyed peas over steamed rice.
+No matter how you serve this dish, you really can’t go wrong!

-- Dried black-eyed peas – Fresh black-eyed peas or canned can be used, too.
+- Dried black-eyed peas โ Use fresh or canned varieties.

 - Olive oil